 Now while cropping the image, click on the Checkmark of the options bar.
 You can follow the shortcut key to crop an image by pressing Enter (for Windows) and Return (for Mac).

 Once the image is cropped, press the Spacebar and don’t release it.
 Drag the image into the viewing area so that you can see it.

 How to Check the Image Size

-To learn the image size, you will need to go to the Image Menu and then choose Image Size from the list.
-A new dialog box will appear to find the width, height, and resolution of the image.
+To check size of an image, go to the Image Menu and choose the Size from the list.
+A new dialog box will appear to find the image’s width, height, and resolution.